mohammadalihumayun/Kadazan_digits_KWS/README.md

 |'Sizam'|'Nine'|
 |'Opod’|'Ten'|

-The least significant digit in the file name indicates the number of the digit spoken in the recording (e.g 0 for ‘Iso' and so on) while the rest of the digits in the file name represent the speaker.
+The least significant digit in each file name indicates the number of the digit spoken in the recording (e.g 0 for ‘Iso' and so on) while the rest of the digits in the file name represent the speaker.